schmalle/nodejs-hpfeeds/test/README.txt

-To run the test, please copy the file request.xml to /opt/request.xml
+To run the test, please copy the files

+request.json.txt to /opt/
+request.xml to /opt/ .